Residence Regulations & Policies

 Bicycle racks are available in the basement.
 Do not wheel or ride bicycles on carpeted areas.

 Residents are expected to maintain a reasonable standard of cleanliness and tidiness in their rooms.
 Cleaning supplies and vacuum cleaners are available on each floor for resident use.
-Except for a pillow and a blanket, residents must supply their own towels/linens.
+Residents must supply their own pillows, towels and linens.
+Beds are single/twin.
 Beds are single/twin.

 The common spaces for use by residents include Cody Library, Reading Room, 2nd floor TV lounge, 2nd and 3rd floor kitchens, the laundry room in the basement, Day Student's lounge, backyard area.
 Other rooms and areas may be used on occasion for meetings or other purposes.
 A form requesting space, time, date and permission is available through the Front Desk.